 Graduate-Level Courses.
-For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/aad/catalogs on the Web.
+For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/ catalog on the Web.
 In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 62.

-PHYSICAL EDUCATION (PPE)
+SCIENCE EDUCATION (SCI)